metagenlab/zAMP/docs/pages/under_the_hood.rst

 :github:`Snakemake <rules>`

-Snakemake is the center-piece of this pipeline.
-Snakemakie is a Python-based worflow-manager that enables processing of a large set of amplicon-based metagenomics sequencing reads into actionable output.
+Snakemake is the center-piece of this pipeline. snakemake is a Python-based worflow-manager that enables processing of a large set of amplicon-based metagenomics sequencing reads into actionable output.
 It relies on a system of rules which are as many required processing steps.
 Each rule specifies input files, a Conda environment (or as an alternative a Singularity container) that includes all required softwares, and command line or a script to be executed the expected output files.